Trucking Business Loans

-Equipment financing is the ideal loan product for business owners who need to purchase or lease equipment or vehicles.
+Equipment financing is the ideal loan product for business owners who need to purchase or lease equipment or commercial trucks.
 It’s easy to qualify for equipment financing since the equipment you’re looking to buy serves as collateral for the loan.
 However, remember that the lender has the right to repossess if you default on the loan.

 Use your unpaid invoices to secure additional working capital.
 Invoice factoring is a financing option that allows business owners to sell their outstanding invoices to lenders at a discount in exchange for immediate financing.
 Lenders often give you 80% to 90% of the total invoice value upfront.
 The remaining percentage will be given once your customers paid their dues, minus a factoring fee.

 Invoice factoring is a great option for companies with a lot of pending invoices that affect their cash flow.
 You can use the money to fund almost any purpose as long as it benefits your trucking company.
 It’s easy to qualify for invoice factoring as it has lower revenue, time in business, and credit score requirements.